Rose Matafeo

-Rose Catherine Lettitia Matafeo (/ˌmætəˈfeɪoʊ/; born 25 February 1992) is a New Zealand comedian, actress and TV presenter.
+Rose Matafeo (/ˌmætəˈfeɪoʊ/; born 25 February 1992) is a New Zealand comedian, actress and TV presenter.
 She was a writer and performer on the New Zealand late-night comedy sketch show Funny Girls.
 In 2018, she won the Edinburgh Comedy Award for Best Show at the Edinburgh Festival Fringe for her show Horndog.

 Early life

+Matafeo was born in Auckland, New Zealand, in 1992, to parents John Matafeo and Diane Vuletich.
+Her parents are Rastafarians, who first met each other through their participation in the same Twelve Tribes of Israel denomination.
+As a child, Rose would attend monthly services with her family at the group's local headquarters in New Lynn, Auckland.

+Rose's father John is a Samoan man and a first-generation immigrant to New Zealand; he joined the Polynesian Panthers movement when he was a teenager, and went on to work in an administrative role at the Rastafarian Church.
+Her mother Diane is a Pākehā New Zealander of Scottish and Croatian heritage; she works as a teacher, and moved to Kampala, Uganda to teach English in the 2010s.

 Matafeo grew up in Ponsonby, Auckland, and attended Auckland Girls' Grammar School, where she was head girl.
 She has two older brothers.
-Her father is Samoan and her mother is of Scottish and Croatian heritage.
-Her parents are Rastafarians and belong to the Twelve Tribes of Israel denomination.
 Matafeo has described her upbringing as "quite relaxed".

 At the age of 15, Matafeo started doing stand-up comedy through the platform of the "Class Comedians" programme put on by the New Zealand Comedy Trust, and went on to win the "Nailed It on the Night" award at the New Zealand International Comedy Festival in 2007.
-She's been a regular at the festival since.
+She has been a regular at the festival since.